 - Tenopir, C.; Wang, P.; Zhang, Y.; Simmons, B.; Pollard, R (2008).
 Academic users’ interactions with ScienceDirect in search tasks: Affective and cognitive behaviors.
 Information Processing and Management, 44, 105-121.

 - Yammiyavar, P.; Clemmensen, T.; & Kumar, J. (2008).
 Influence of Cultural Background on Non-verbal Communication in a Usability Testing Situation.
 International Journal of Design [Online], 2 (2).

-Would you like to know more about our usability testing solutions?
+Would you like to know more about our usability testing tools and UX solutions?
 Please let us know!